EU Banking and Financial Integration Law

 - Gå till denna sida på svenska webben

 The course EU Banking and Financial Integration Law includes the European Community's monetary policy, the legislation concerning the integration of banking, insurance and investment services and the Maastricht Treaty which deal with the creation of the European Economic and Monetary Union (EMU).

-EU Banking and Financial Integration Law is given as an elective course within the framework of the law program at the Department of Law, Stockholm University.
-Exchange students admitted by the department are also given access to the course.
+EU Banking and Financial Integration Law is given as an elective course within the framework of the exchange programmes at the Department of Law, Stockholm University.
+Swedish law students admitted by the department are also given access to the course.

 Read more about exchange programmes at the Department of Law